-Meghan is also a sophomore nursing student at Villanova University.
-She served as a Freshman Representative on the Villanova SNAP chapter’s board, and currently serves as the newsletter editor, legislative committee member and resolutions author.
-Meghan also served on the state resolutions committee last fall.
-She has gained much experience by serving as a delegate at both the SNAP and NSNA conventions, and attended the LEAD Workshop.
-Meghan is very passionate about resolutions and has many goals for this year in implementing the resolutions adopted at the convention in November and encouraging chapters to submit resolutions to be considered by the 65th SNAP House of Delegates next November.
+Meghan is a junior nursing student at Villanova University.
+She currently serves as SNAP-Villanova’s Membership and Publicity Chair as well as serves as a legislative committee mentor.
+Meghan also served on the state resolutions committee in the fall of 2016, and she currently serves on the 2017-2018 NSNA Resolutions Committee.
+She has been a delegate to both the SNAP and NSNA conventions, attended the LEAD Workshop, and lead Capitol Hill Step by Step.
+Meghan is very passionate about resolutions.
+In 2017, all resolved statements of the adopted resolutions from the 2016 House of Delegates were enacted.
+Meghan encourages chapters to submit resolutions to be considered by the 65th House of Delegates in November 2017.
 Please contact Meghan if you have any questions about resolutions!

 Holly Storm, NORTHWEST REGIONAL COORDINATOR

 Holly is also a sophomore nursing student!
 She attends Duquesne University and is currently the Legislative Coordinator for her SNAP chapter.
 She is looking forward to working with the schools in her region and help provide support and assistance to help these chapters grow and thrive.
 She hopes to facilitate collaboration among the chapters by working with chapter presidents and improving communications.

 Hannah is in her final year of nursing school at Community College of Allegheny County (CCAC), Allegheny Campus, and is looking forward to graduating this coming May.
 She is very excited to have this leadership opportunity, and looks forward to serving as a resource and liaison between the schools in her region and the state board.
 She looks forward to helping other SNAP members in her region to experience the amazing opportunities that she has realized by being active in SNAP.